verrazzano/docs/content/en/docs/backup/keycloak.md

    {{< /clipboard >}}

 2. MySQL Operator requires the region name where the bucket is created, so we create a `backup-region.txt` file, which contains the region information.
+   The following is an example of a `backup-region.txt` indicating the object store is created in region `us-phoenix-1`:
    {{< clipboard >}}
    ```
    [default]